-The Stuff guide to working from home
+How to work from home: the Stuff guide | Stuff

+Create a workspace!
+Get connected!
+Don’t spend all day in your pants!

 Working from home?
-Sitting in your pants, binging on Netflix, blissfully unaware of the deadlines about to whizz past your ears?
+Sitting at your work laptop in your pants, binging on Netflix, blissfully unaware of the deadlines about to whizz past your ears?
 Don’t do that.
 Do these things instead.

 1. Keep a schedule